bitcoin-core/btcdeb/README.md

 * libtool
 * libssl
-* autoconf
+* automake/autoconf
 * pkg-config

 Ubuntu/debian users can do: `apt-get install libtool libssl-dev autoconf` (with `sudo` prepended if necessary)

-Mac users can do: `brew install libtool autoconf pkg-config`
+Mac users can do: `brew install libtool automake pkg-config`

 ## Installation